Hellraiser (song): Motörhead version

 Motörhead's recording of the song was used in the 1992 film Hellraiser III: Hell on Earth, and was released as the A-side of the single and as the sixth track on their tenth studio album, March ör Die.
 The track also appears on the '92 Tour EP.

 The B-sides of the CD single were "Name in Vain", which also appears on the album March ör Die, and "Dead Man's Hand" (which was also released on The One to Sing the Blues CD single, 7" and 12" vinyl singles).

-"Hellraiser" is the first of two tracks that Mikkey Dee recorded with Motörhead before officially joining the band, the other being "Hell on Earth".
+"Hellraiser" is the first of two tracks that Mikkey Dee recorded with Motörhead before officially joining the band, the other being "Hell on Earth", which also featured on the Hellraiser III soundtrack.

 A video for "Hellraiser" was made, featuring Lemmy playing poker against Pinhead (Doug Bradley) from the Hellraiser films.
+It was directed by Clive Barker who wrote and directed the original Hellraiser.

 This version also has some minor lyrical alterations.